Eirik Krokfjord

 I.

 Am a dramatic baritone from Lørenskog, Norway, specializing in the fach of Heldenbariton.
 As a concert soloist I have worked with Oslo Philharmonic Orchestra, Accademia Bizantina, Capella Vitalis Berlin, Orquesta Sinfónica de Michoacán, Trondheim Symphony Orchestra, The Norwegian Soloists’ Choir, The Norwegian Wind Ensemble, and numerous times with Barokkanerne Norwegian Baroque Orchestra.
-This has led to collaborations with esteemed conductors such as Herbert Blomstedt, Jorge Parodi, Alexander Humala, Alessandro Tampieri, Grete Pedersen, and Rolf Gupta.
+This has led to collaborations with esteemed conductors such as Herbert Blomstedt, Jorge Parodi, Alexander Humala, Alessandro Tampieri, Grete Pedersen, Ari Rasilainen, and Rolf Gupta.
 They can deny it all they want.

 “The best and the most memorable was Eirik Krokfjord as a stentorian Pilate, and I was so pleased that he (...) brought some genuine emotion to the recitative text.”